johnno1962/Refactorator/README.md

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This source includes a headerfile sourcekit.h from Apple's Swift distribution under Apache License v2.0
+This source includes a header file "sourcekit.h" from Apple's Swift distribution under Apache License v2.0